FREQUENTLY ASKED QUESTIONS

 Then, who is King David?

 King David refers to Liz's dad, David, who, 10 years ago, actually offered to help Liz out with starting a breakfast taco stand in NYC, because he recognized there was something missing in the market.
-But noooo, Liz was living a glamorous life on an entry-level advertising salary, and had to go down that road for a decade before realizing, as we all eventually do, that her father was right.
+But noooo, Liz was living a glamorous life as an entry-level advertising account exec, and had to go down that road for a decade before realizing, as we all eventually do, that her father was right.

 Wait, who's Liz?

 Liz is the insane person who decided to give this breakfast taco dream a go.
-Born in Austin at Seton Hospital and an Austinite all the way through her years as a Longhorn, she and her husband, Nate (an aspiring Texan since childhood), are passionate about the powers of the breakfast taco and are the founders of KDT.
+Born in Austin at Seton Hospital (noting hospital and high school are markers of real Austinites vs faux), and an Austinite all the way through her years as a Longhorn, she and her husband, Nate (an aspiring Texan since childhood), are passionate about the powers of the breakfast taco and are the founders of KDT.
 Liz does the food; Nate does the dad jokes.